Febrero: Sneak Peek: Bouns Content :

 “Is that so… Is that why you ended up under Tezcatlipoca?” she asked.

-Febrero stepped closer like a magnet drawn to its match and he held still.
-He wasn’t going to admit that he had been foolish while he hunting—and he defiantly would not admit what he was hunting for…Yet.
+Febrero stepped closer like a magnet drawn to its match, and he held still.
+He would not admit that he had been foolish while he was hunting—and he definitely would not admit what he was hunting for…yet.

 His Xitlali held her stubborn jaw up.
 The smattering of lavender in her eyes looked anguished.
 Something is not right.
 A little giggle from outside distracted her.
 Eyebrows rising slightly at the sight of her daughter holding a golden retriever as it licks her face.

-She defiantly didn’t know.
-He held in his sigh as he exhaled softly through his nose.
+She definitely didn’t know.
+He held his breath and exhaled softly through his nose.

 “It was part of it.” he said.